SSoelvsten/adiar/docs/core.md

 - `assignment_t create_assignment(label_t label, bool value)`

-  Creates an assignment given a label and value.
+  Create an assignment given a label and value.

 ## Files

+All algorithms of _Adiar_ rely on working on the explicit ordering of elements on disk.

+### Nodes

-All algorithms of _Adiar_ rely on having the BDDs stored on disk with the specific exploitable ordering mentioned above (c.f.
+BDDs are stored on disk with the specific exploitable ordering mentioned above (c.f.
 [Nodes and Pointers](#nodes-and-pointers)).
-To construct a BDD by hand, one has to explicitly follow this ordering; otherwise the algorithms will have _undefined behaviour_.
+If you want to construct a BDD by hand then you have to explicitly follow this ordering; otherwise the algorithms will have _undefined behaviour_.
+More precisely, in _Adiar_ a set of nodes are stored in a `node_file` in which all these nodes are stored in _reverse_ of the ordering above.

+#### Node Writer

-In _Adiar_ a set of nodes are stored in a `node_file`, in which all these nodes are stored with respect to the reverse of the ordering above.
-That is, one has to write nodes bottom-up in reverse for each layer with respect to the _id_.
-One can write nodes to the file by use of the `node_writer` object.
-One can either construct a `node_writer` by itself and then attach it to a file or construct it attached to a specific `node_file`.
+To follow the ordering in a `node_file` one has to write nodes bottom-up and in reverse for each layer with respect to the _id_.
+One can write nodes to the file by use of the `node_writer` object, that can be constructed in two ways.

+- `node_writer()`

+  Construct a `node_writer` attached to nothing.

+- `node_writer(const node_file)`

+  Construct a `node_writer` attached to the given `node_file`.

-One can use the `node_writer` using its following member functions
+The `node_writer` class provides the following member functions

 - `void push(node_t n)` (operator `<<`)

   Push a single node to the `node_file`.
-This also applies a few sanity checks on the provided input, based on the ordering.
+This also applies a few sanity checks on the provided input, such as checks on the ordering.

 - `void attach(node_file f)`

-  Attaches the `node_writer` to a given `node_file`.
+  Attach the `node_writer` to a given `node_file`.

 - `bool attached() const`